The Manson Family

 'VOW'

 The band's first promo is essentially a performance piece, but one done on a set littered with odd-shaped TV screens and while a slap-headed bloke writhes around on the floor.
-Shirley Manson wears a red feather coat and struts about in a fashion which - disturbingly - recalls Axl Rose's crab-like moves.
+Shirley Manson wears a red feather coat and struts about in a fashion which - disturbingly - recalls Axl Rose's crab-like moves.'ONLY HAPPY WHEN IT RAINS'

 La Manson indulges in some prime vamping in what appears to be a gutted factory.
 Oddly, she also joins a group of children dressed in spooky animal costumes on a windswept hillside and larks around a squalid gents' toilet in a pink dress.
 Vig, Erikson and Marker toddle around in suits and make-up.
-Ho-hum.
+Ho-hum.'QUEER'

 In which Manson looks like Jane Fonda in '60s sex kitten guise wandering into the opening credits of 'Seven' by mistake.
 Filmed through what appears to be canal water and full of migraine-inducing jump cuts.
 Her dress is cute.
-The Garbage men do not have pivotal roles.
+The Garbage men do not have pivotal roles.'MILK'

 As disconnected and eerie a promo as the song itself.
 Male band members float across the screen as blurred, half-formed figures.
 Blinding white and red lights batter the camera.
 Shirley Manson seems to be singing in a wind tunnel.